NUISANCEMC/ProSelecta/README.md

 The C++ examples shown in [Quick Start](#quick-start) are reproduced below in python.

+1) Check for and fetch an incoming neutrino of any flavor.
 ```python
 from pyProSelecta import event, part, unit, pdg, p3mod, momentum